 - Inform the implementation of peer youth development programs, by providing an increased understanding of the mechanisms through which cross-age peer group mentoring affects high school students.

 Health & well-being: stress, anxiety, happiness, and optimism

 Other: continued school enrollment; number of suspension incidents; on-time grade-level promotion; participant-reported peer connectedness; self-efficacy in peer interactions; school engagement and attachment; aspirations for future education; competence in goal setting, decision-making, and coping skills; and sexual health behavior

-The study employs an individual-level randomized control trial within an intent-to-treat framework.
-Registered on Open Science Framework.
+The study employed an individual-level randomized control trial within an intent-to-treat framework.